Eltako/enocean-over-ip-twg-notes/README.md

 - Preparing and executing the hand over to the EnOcean Alliance
 - Reversing the forking direction, **from** the EnOcean Alliance **to** Eltako, running the project under full EnOcean Alliance control with Eltako being just a contributor equal to every other member of the alliance

+On March the 19th 2021 ownership of the repository has been handed over to the EnOcean Alliance.

 ### Branching of responsibilities

 - **Eltako** is responsible for **JSON Schema / CAMP**